Stephanie Brandl

 1353 Copenhagen K

 I am a tenure-track Assistant Professor at the Copenhagen Center for Social Data Science (SODAS) at the University of Copenhagen.
-I work on fairness and explainability in NLP, as well as the application of language models to research domains in the social science.
+I work on fairness and explainability in NLP, as well as at the intersection of NLP and Political Science.

 news